scds/text-analysis-3/tmv.md

 Of course, we have not performed any pre-processing steps on our documents because we are using them as a quick example to demonstrate the use of Voyant.
 Normally, we would try to catch and correct such errors before uploading the documents to Voyant (although you may want to use Voyant as an initial data analysis tool to surface repeated spelling errors).
 When you are working with your own documents, you can likely appreciate the importance of taking the time to verify the accuracy of the data!

+### Download the corpus as plain text files

 The other task we strongly recommend performing is actually to *download* the corpus documents for use in later steps of the lesson.
-Voyant has handily converted the PDF documents to a text format that we can export to a plain text file, which will make using them with MALLET and Python easier.
+Voyant has handily converted the PDF documents to a text format that we can export to a plain text file, which will make it easier for us to use them with MALLET and Python.

 You can download the documents in plain text format by replacing the Summary tool with the Documents tool in the bottom left corner of the default Voyant dashboard.
 The "Download" button depicted in the screenshot below will then become visible.
 When choosing download options, ensure the "plain text" option is selected.
 Voyant will provide you with a .zip file containing each of the documents in .txt file format.

 ![Screenshot of Documents tool download dialog box, highlighting "Documents", "Download" and "plain text" buttons.](assets/img/voyant-download.png)